syncfusion-content/uwp-docs/uwp/Picker/overview.md

 ---
 layout: post
-title: About UWP Picker control | Syncfusion
+title: About Syncfusion UWP Picker Control | Syncfusion
-description: Learn here all about introduction of Syncfusion UWP Picker (SfPicker) control, its elements and more.
+description: Learn about introduction of Syncfusion UWP Picker control.
+Explore its key features, elements, and more details.
 platform: Xamarin
 control: Picker
 documentation: ug
 ---

-# UWP Picker (SfPicker) Overview
+# About Syncfusion UWP Picker Control

 The picker control allows users to pick an item among a list of items that can be customized with custom view.
 This control can be opened as dialog.
 Its rich feature set includes functionalities like multi column, header/footer, custom view on header/footer and default validation buttons.